nobound/go-consistent/README.md

 ## Distribution and Performance

-We utilize the implementation to distribute 64,000 distinct topics across 10 nodes, taking into account different replica counts.
-This allows us to assess both the implementation's effectiveness in distributing topics among the nodes and the efficiency of the calculation process.
+The implementation is utilized to distribute 64,000 distinct topics across 10 nodes, taking into account different replica counts.
+This is used to assess both the implementation's effectiveness in distributing topics among the nodes and the efficiency of the calculation process.

 | Number of replicas | Total Duration (ms) | Standard Deviation |
 |               ---: |                ---: |               ---: |
 |                 50 |                 770 |            1141.21 |
 |                100 |                 791 |             504.31 |
 |                200 |                 809 |             450.69 |